OutSystems/outsystems-elastic-integration/README.md

     - Number of errors
     - Number of errors by type

-> These metrics are the ones that **OutSystems Customer Success Experts** teams consider to be a starting point to understand applications and platform performance.
+> These metrics are the ones that **OutSystems Professional Services Experts** teams consider to be a starting point to understand applications and platform performance.

 > As stated, these are just examples of some metrics that can be monitored, based on the platform data.